+Proposed resolution – remove the following phrase: “in the Supported Rates and BSS Membership Selectors element to “

+Revised.
+Delete “in the Supported Rates and BSS Membership Selectors element” from the cited sentence.

 The paragraph is simply stating that a GLK STA when establishing a BSS will set the appropriate fields to inform STAs that receive the beacon of the establishing BSS if the STA to support GLK to join the BSS and/or support EPD to join the BSS.
 There is no need to provide more detailed information at this point.
 Though it may be beneficial to clarify sentence, which is not currently proposed.

 CID 1310 - Accept